Nationals Park: Non-baseball events

 Nationals Park has hosted several non-baseball events, such as concerts and business meetings.

 Hockey

 On January 1, 2015, the National Hockey League held its "Winter Classic" – the New Year's Day traditional outdoor game – at Nationals Park.
 A hockey rink was constructed on the field where the home team Washington Capitals hosted the Chicago Blackhawks.
 The Capitals scored the game-winning goal with 13 seconds left in the 3rd period, defeating the Blackhawks, 3–2.

 Concerts

-Performers who have held concerts at Nationals Park include Billy Joel, Taylor Swift, Lady Gaga, and Paul McCartney, among others.
+Performers who have held concerts at Nationals Park include Billy Joel, Taylor Swift, Shakira, Lady Gaga, and Paul McCartney, and Stray Kids, among others.

 Papal Mass

 On April 17, 2008, Pope Benedict XVI celebrated Mass at Nationals Park for 47,000 people during his visit to the United States.
 There were 200,000 requests submitted for tickets to the Mass.